BA

 internship period.

 The project/internship is equivalent to one course worth of credits (10 ECTS).
-It enables students to display their ability to integrate what they have learned into a piece of work showing that they can apply what they have learned in a realworld situation.
+It enables students to display their ability to integrate what they have learned into a piece of work, showing that they can apply what they have learned in a realworld situation.
 It also provides opportunities to incorporate learning from all the courses into the investigation of a real workplace problem or opportunity.

 The project/internship is equivalent to one course worth of credits (10 ECTS).
-It enables students to display their ability to integrate what they have learned into a piece of work showing that they can apply what they have learned in a realworld situation.
+It enables students to display their ability to integrate what they have learned into a piece of work, showing that they can apply what they have learned in a realworld situation.
 It also provides opportunities to incorporate learning from all the courses into the investigation of a real workplace problem or opportunity.

 This course introduces the key concepts,